dvdmssmnn/wtf/_site/content/modules/google/gcal.md

 `currentIcon` <br />
 The icon displayed beside the current calendar event. <br />
 Values: Any displayable unicode character.

+`allDayIcon` <br />
+The icon displayed instead of the starting time of the event. <br />
+Values: Any displayable unicode character.

 `displayLocation` <br />